Fort Abercrombie |

 (Special thanks to Dirk Spennemann, Colt Denfeld, and Glen Williford of the Coast Defense Study Group for providing Japanese gun data and current status)

-Shemya Island: The U.S. Army established Shemya Post in 1943.
-An AMTB battery still exists, and possibly one or two other batteries.
+Shemya Island: The U.S. Army established Shemya Post in 1943, including an airstrip.
+An AMTB battery still remains in situ, and possibly one or two other batteries were located here.
+Shemya Air Force Base was renamed Eareckson Air Force Station in 1993.
+Still active as a subpost of Elmendorf Air Force Base.
 Restricted public access.
-Shemya Air Force Base was renamed Eareckson Air Force Station in 1993.

 Agattu Island: Captured by Japan and briefly held in 1942.
 Not fortified by the U.S. Army.